tompravetz/jetbrains-academy-projects/README.md

 ## Projects

-- [Simple Chat Bot](./chatbot) — a beginner chatbot that interacts with the user and demonstrates input/output, loops, and conditionals.
+- [Simple Chat Bot](./chatbot) — A beginner chatbot that interacts with the user and demonstrates input/output, loops, and conditionals.
+- [Zoo Keeper](./zookeeper) - A text-based animal habitat viewer that displays ASCII art for different animals based on user input.
+Includes input handling, list indexing, and a looping interface.